iotaledger/iota/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Request a feature for movement
+name: Request a feature for kinesis
 about: Request a feature
 ---